Aseelaldallal/boomtown/README.md

-# Boomtown (DRAFT)
+# Boomtown

-**Note:  This app is still being developed!**

-**To see current version, navigate to the boomtown-backend-comm branch.**

 ## Summary

-The purpose of this app is to allow registered users to list items they own, and borrow items listed from others.
+A web app that allows registered users to list items they own, and borrow items listed from others.
+I built this app to gain more experience using the MERN stack.

+Boomtown allows you to:
+* Create an account
+* List items you're willing to lend to others
+* Borrow items from other users

 ## Technologies

 * React
 * Redux
 * Material UI
+* Node
+* Express
+* MongoDB
+* Passport (Authentication)
+* Heroku (Backend Deployment)
+* Firebase (Frontend deployment)
+* Amazon S3 (Image Storage)

-## Challenges (Draft)
+## Challenges

 -- App Structure: Need more experience in App Design -- Authentication: This was a headache.
 Started with passport local strategy.
 Switched to jwt strategy because needed token.
 After I got the flow of it though, it was straightforward.